-People leave their jobs for many different reasons, but overall women more likely to leave their jobs because of a change in their personal life (i.e motherhood or marriage) or disliking their current employer or company (with 22.3% of women choosing this as the reason for leaving their last job versus 14.2% of men).
-Men, however, are most likely to leave their jobs because they want more money (with 35.8% of men citing this as the reason they left their last job vs 19.9% of women).
-Women are also significantly less likely to not apply for a position if they have been rejected from a similar role in the past (men are also less likely to apply but the effect is 1.5 times greater for women).
+People leave their jobs for many different reasons, but overall, women are more likely to leave their jobs because of a change in their personal life (i.e., motherhood or marriage) or disliking their current employer or company (with 22.3% of women choosing this as the reason for leaving their last job versus 14.2% of men).
+Men, however, are most likely to leave their jobs because they want more money (with 35.8% of men citing this as the reason they left their last job vs. 19.9% of women).
+Women are also significantly less likely to not apply for a position if they have been rejected from a similar role in the past (men are also less likely to apply, but the effect is 1.5 times greater for women).

-Women in the workplace often struggle with imposter syndrome; feeling unwelcome or out of place at work (usually rooted in being one of the only women in the workplace).
-There is typically no question about a male applicants belonging in a company based on his gender.
+Women in the workplace often struggle with imposter syndrome, feeling unwelcome or out of place at work (usually rooted in being one of the only women in the workplace).
+There is typically no question about male applicants belonging to a company based on his gender.
 It is a given that men are welcome in the workplace.
 In addition to that- men’s employment is often crucial to their livelihood - and sometimes even their lives.
 A study conducted by McGill University in 2011 showed that unemployment increased the chances of premature death for men by 78% and by 37% for women (regardless of health status and quality of care).
 Women, on the other hand, tend to base their livelihood and self-worth on other factors.
-Of course, looking for employment is inherently competitive and not everybody will “make it”, but the standard for professional success for men has been widely accepted for many years as well as deeply ingrained in their sense of worth; perhaps explaining their indignation and anger regarding the constant rejection of the job search process and why the issues of the modern job search process hit such different notes across gender.
+Of course, looking for employment is inherently competitive.
+Not everybody will “make it,” but the standard for professional success for men has been widely accepted for many years as well as deeply ingrained in their sense of worth; perhaps explaining their indignation and anger regarding the constant rejection of the job search process and why the issues of the modern job search process hit such different notes across gender.